EskoSalaka/mtgtools/README.md

  * **PIL** - Not necessary, bur needed for creating proxy image sheets.
 Can be installed with `pip install pillow`

+## Scryfall vs magicthegathering.io

+At the moment there exists two different kind of APIs for mtg data, Scryfall and magicthegathering.io.
+They are structured in different ways and both have pros and cons.
+For example Scryfall cards contain attribute `card_faces` where as the faces in mtgio are separate cards.

+At the moment Scryfall has a more extensive database with more useful data like prices and purchase uris and also hosts good quality card images, so in my opinion it is more useful of the two.

+Another difference between Scryfall and mtgio is that in mtgio API attribute names are in camelCase style.
+For the purpose of consistency, the attributes in this software are transformed into snake_case which makes many of the attributes identical to the ones in Scryfall.

 ## Installing